- Visual Studio 2019 – Download

 Cosmos source is hosted at GitHub.
-The simplest method to obtain source is download a .zip file, however this makes updating and getting the latest updates a bit tricky.
-For easier updates use git command line, or any of the many Git User Interfaces.
+The simplest method to obtain the source is download a .zip file, however this makes updating and getting the latest updates a bit tricky.
+For easier updates use the Git command line, or any of the many Git User Interfaces.
 Any frontend may work fine but for users new to Git, we suggest GitHub Desktop.
 For more experienced Git users, we really like Git Kraken.
-Git Kraken is free for non commercial use such as Cosmos.
-SourceTree, Git GUI and others are also available.
+Git Kraken is free for non-commercial use such as Cosmos.
+SourceTree, Git GUI, and others are also available.

 For better encapsulation and to invite more developers to assist in various areas Cosmos is split into four Git repositories.
 Each of these is designed to be an independent project although Cosmos relies on the other three.
-You will need to pull source for all four repositories and they must exist in sibling directories as shown below.
+You will need to pull the source for all four repositories and they must exist in sibling directories as shown in the diagram below.

 The Cosmos base directory can be named anything and exist anywhere.
 But the directories inside it must match exactly.
 Windows is not case sensitive for files, but many of the .NET Core tools used to build are case sensitive even on Windows for file paths.
 Make sure to create the subdirectories exactly as shown.

 For demonstration purposes let us assume that you will use c:\source\Cosmos to install to.
 This base directory is referred to as the Cosmos directory.
 Each of the four repositories then must be cloned or extracted to the corresponding sub folder of the Cosmos directory.
 Using this example, the set up should look like this: